2020 BAH (Basic Allowance for Housing) RatesUpdated: December 23, 2022

-The 2020 BAH increase will be effective on Jan.
-1, 2020, and service members will see the increase in their pay on Jan.
-15th, 2020.
+The 2020 BAH increase is effective Jan.
+1, 2020, and service members see the increase in their pay on Jan.
+15, 2020.
 Actual BAH increases vary by location.

 FY2012 – FY2019 Basic Allowance for Housing (BAH) Comparison

 2020 BAH Rates by The Numbers

 - Santa Clara County, CA